imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 E.g., when measuring  [Branch length](#branch-length) for a particular cell, it is possible to retrieve the length of the smallest branch (_Min_), the longest (_Max_), the average and standard deviation of all branch lengths (_Mean_ and _SD_), their total length (_Sum_), and number (_N_).
 <br>
 <br>
- Also, please note that some of the metrics described here have been ported from published literature including [L-measure](http://cng.gmu.edu:8080/Lm/help/index.htm): {% include citation doi='10.1038/nprot.2008.51' %}
+ Note that some of the metrics described here have been ported from published literature including [L-measure](http://cng.gmu.edu:8080/Lm/help/index.htm): {% include citation doi='10.1038/nprot.2008.51' %}
 {% endcapture %}
 {% include notice icon="info" content=text %}